Recognising Honest,

 Sindhu Rajasekaran

-Sindhu is an acclaimed author & researcher.
-Her debut novel Kaleidoscopic Reflections was nominated for the Crossword Book Award, while her latest book of nonfiction is the best-selling Smashing the Patriarchy – A Guide for the 21st century Indian WomanSindhu’s fiction, poetry & essays have been published internationally by literary magazines & leading platforms.
-She’s currently pursuing her PhD in Creative Writing at the University of Strathclyde, where she’s a recipient of the Dean’s Global Research Award.
+She’s currently completing her PhD in Creative Writing at the University of Strathclyde, where she’s a recipient of the Dean’s Global Research Award.
 She’s exploring queer South Asian pasts, creative epistemologies & queer decolonial storytelling.

 Bookstore and Process Partner